lauren-march/openspot-api/docs/tutorials/add-a-new-space.md

   - create
 ---

-In this tutorial, you'll learn how to create a new space in the OpenSpot API JSON database.
+In this tutorial, you'll learn how to create a new space in the OpenSpot API JSON mock database.
 In order to add a new space, you'll need to use the `POST` HTTP method.

 The `POST` method appends a new `space` object to the `spaces` array.
 This is useful when you need to add a newly available coworking or coliving space.